Anonymous Scribe Letter Questions WGA’s Tough Agency Packaging Stance

 What.
 The.
 Actual.
 Fuck.

 I’ll be very honest… I have thoughts on the issues.
 I have opinions.
 I have beliefs.
 However, before I became a writer I was an analyst.
 A math guy.
 My brain is wired to consume input and convert it into information for decision makers (myself included).
 I don’t like to make blanket statements in the absence of good data.
-It hasn’t stopped anyone else in the last several weeks, but that’s not what this is about.
+It hasn’t stopped anyone else in the last several weeks, but that’s not what my ramblings are about.

 This is about the WGA, the Board, the Negotiating Committee and the process.
 It’s about a relentlessly negative tone and personal attacks on our agents – the very people who should be our partners.
 It’s about how writers have been turned against one another by our fellow writers, creating a climate of fear and dividing the guild.
 It’s about us.